 While it is possible for the symptoms to go away on their own, if they haven’t improved within a week or two, we recommend seeking medical attention as soon as possible.
 Ignoring it won’t make it go away and could result in permanent damage not only to your median nerve, but also to the muscles around your wrist, and your ability to coordinate finger movements.

-At the first sign of symptoms, you could try doing carpal tunnel stretching exercises.
+You could try carpal tunnel stretching exercises at the first sign of symptoms.
 If symptoms persist or if they get worse, you may be a candidate for carpal tunnel surgery to release pressure on the median nerve.
 However, this is considered a last resort.

 After carpal tunnel release surgery, your wrist will be immobilized in a splint for about two weeks.
 You’ll also likely take anti-inflammatory medication to relieve post-surgical pain and swelling.
 In addition, your doctor may recommend hand exercises to prevent stiffness.